mayurankv/Obsidian-Code-Styler/README.md

 ### Active Line Indicators

-The active line inside codeblocks can be highlighted with a custom color if enabled in settings.
-It can also be indicated by a different color line number if this setting is also enabled in settings.
+The active line inside codeblocks can be highlighted with a custom colour if enabled in settings.
+It can also be indicated by a different colour line number if this setting is also enabled in settings.

-The active line outside codeblocks can also be highlighted with a custom color if enabled in settings.
+The active line outside codeblocks can also be highlighted with a custom colour if enabled in settings.

 Example:
 ![Active Codeblock Highlight](images/ActiveCodeblockHighlight.png)